Straighten Buildings in Photoshop

 - Does not allow height adjustment to correct

-Thank you for reading our article.
+Thank you for reading our article on How To Straighten Buildings in Photoshop.
 If you liked this you might also like some of our related articles, such as:

 To see a more advanced method to fix perspective please read our Photoshop Secrets 20: Easily Remove Distortion (Perspective & Barrel) article.